tomasz-g/2048game/README.md

 - graphical user interface "GUI class" provided by instructors and modified by TG (add game instruction)<br>

 <p>
 !!!!
-NOTE !!!!
+NOTE !!!!<br>
-This is PYTHON code written to work in codeskulptor, w'll work in PYTHON 2.X after some changes Code from text file must be copied and paste into codeskulptor editor: http://www.codeskulptor.org/ popup windows must be enabled
+This is PYTHON code written to work in codeskulptor, w'll work in PYTHON 2.X after some changes<br>
+Code from text file must be copied and paste into codeskulptor editor: http://www.codeskulptor.org/<br>
+popup windows must be enabled
 </p>